rehoboth23/yalnix-implementation/Checkpoint 5 Writeup.md

 - write "no" into terminal console
   - pid3 reads it, prints "no" in the terminal console, and then prints "PID 3"

+### Other Trap Handlers

+We test `TrapMemoryHandler` with the program `trap_mem.c`, which tries to touch a space within where the stack can grow, so it's a legal operation, and we enlarge the stack accordingly.
+Otherwise, we abort the process.

+We test `TrapMathHandlers` and in turn `TrapIllegalHandler` (because they do the same thing) with the program `trap_math.c`, which tries to divide by 0.
+What we observe in the TRACE file (saved in `test_traces/MATH_TRACE`) is that the process with pid 0 is aborted and does not pop up again.